Submissions

 What We’re Looking For

-We want stories that help readers understand how culture shapes power, how movements organize, and how the stories we tell through media reflect and influence our political reality.
-This includes addressing questions of strategy, representation, systemic patterns, and collective action.
+We want stories that help readers understand how culture shapes power, how movements can organize effectively, and how the stories we tell through media reflect and influence our political reality.
+This includes addressing questions of political strategy, media representation, systemic patterns, and collective action.

 We prioritize voices from: